PhilipNelson5/MATH5620/conjugateGradient/manual_conjugate_gradient.md

 ## Description

-`gauss_sidel` is an iterative method used to solve a linear system of equations \\(Ax=b\\).
-It is named after the German mathematicians Carl Friedrich Gauss and Philipp Ludwig von Seidel, and is similar to the Jacobi method.
-Though it can be applied to any matrix with non-zero elements on the diagonals, convergence is only guaranteed if the matrix is either diagonally dominant, or symmetric and positive definite.
-[1](https://en.wikipedia.org/wiki/Gauss–Seidel_method)
+`conjugate_gradient` is an algorithm for the numerical solution of particular systems of linear equations, namely those whose matrix is symmetric and positive-definite. `conjugate_gradient` is implemented as an iterative algorithm, applicable to sparse systems that are too large to be handled by a direct implementation.[1](https://en.wikipedia.org/wiki/Conjugate_gradient_method)

 ## Input

 ```
-gauss_sidel(Matrix<T, N, N>& A,
+std::array<T, N> conjugate_gradient(Matrix<T, N, N>& A,
                                     std::array<T, N> const& b,
                                     unsigned int const& MAX_ITERATIONS = 1000u)
 ```
 requires: